lulugo19/mci-ss18/ms2/ms1_corrections/top_level_user_tasks.md

   - verify lender's permission

-  - (?) check for available transponder
+  - check for available transponder

-  - (?) check if I have permission to room/transponder
+  - check if I have permission to room/transponder

+  - ask for permission

 ## Conclusion